sandrosc/CreateReactAppGlitch/README.md

 To make the auto-reload feature work, edit the `proxy` option in `package.json` to point to your Glitch app.

-## Setting up GitHub Pages for your build
+## Setting up GitHub Pages for your Glitch app

 This is a short manual on how to set up this react app to work with GitHub pages.
 The result should be a glitch.com project that, when exporting to GitHub will trigger a rebuild and deployment of your website.
 These tasks will be completed by Travis CI.
 I followed [this guide](https://blog.ngconsultant.io/continuous-deployment-of-client-side-apps-with-github-pages-travis-ci-10e9d641a889).